AmyShackles/catRatingsForGreatGood/README.md

   - Useful for situations where a user performs an action that's complete and self-contained and then returns from that scene to the main navigation
   #### Show
    - Designed for a drill-down interface where you're providing more information about whatever the user selected.
+  #### Unwind
+  - Moves backward trough one or more segues to return the user to a scene managed by an existing view controller.
+While regular segues create a new instance of the destination view controller, unwind segues let you return to view controllers that already exist.
+Used for implementing navigation back to an existing view controller

 ### Table View Controller
 - A subclass of UIViewController, used for displaying tabular data.
 In order to display dynamic data, a table view needs a data source and a delegate.